Coronavirus vaccinations in Espoo

 To boost their protection, a person who has had the coronavirus disease will need a second vaccine dose 3–6 months after having the disease or receiving the first dose.
 However, a second vaccine dose may be administered earlier than this if it is necessary for travel or other weighty reasons.
 In this case, a second dose can be administered with the normal interval of 6–12 weeks.

-Most people do not need a third vaccine dose for protection if they have had the coronavirus disease and received two vaccine doses.
+Healthy under 60-year-olds adults and young people do not need a third vaccine dose for protection if they have had the coronavirus disease and received two vaccine doses.

 The aim is to use the same vaccine for the first and second dose.
 If, for some reason, the same mRNA vaccine is not available, another manufacturer’s mRNA vaccine can be used for the second dose.